ryanbarouki/Lambda2D/README.md

 # 2D Rigid Body Physics (Possibly Soft Body in the future)
 ## Bugs
-- Sometimes objects disappear
+- Objects appear to be sliding when they should be stationary - seems like dodgy contact points
-- Objects appear to be sliding when they should be stationary
+- ~~Sometimes objects disappear~~
 - ~~Broad Phase bug with too many objects~~

 ## Features